zunairkhan811/react-book-store/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [x] Add test to the project using jest
 - [x] Add some new features to the project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>